JJ/granada-off/text/water.md

 many of which you can visit to this day; for instance, there is one in the famous "Mirador de San Nicolás", a big one, but there are also a few that can be visited in El Realejo and the Albayzín.
-Cisterns made with bricks, with wooden or nowadays metalic doors for inserting buckets to get the water back from them.
-These cisterns got names from saints or from anything: There was a "Cat cistern", a "Gipsy cistern" and an "Old woman cistern".
+Cisterns made with bricks, with wooden or nowadays metallic doors for inserting buckets to get the water back from them.
+These cisterns got names from saints or from anything: There was a "Cat cistern", a "Gypsy cistern" and an "Old woman cistern".
 The
 [Aljibe de las tomasas](http://www.albaicin-granada.com/seccion.php?listEntrada=104) can be visited easily, and it was part of the castle or Alcazaba that